apache/druid/docs/ingestion/hadoop.md

 ```

 For Google Cloud Storage, you need to install [GCS connector jar](https://github.com/GoogleCloudPlatform/bigdata-interop/blob/master/gcs/INSTALL.md)
-under `${DRUID_HOME}/hadoop-dependencies` in _all MiddleManager or Indexer processes_.
+under `${DRUID_HOME}/hadoop-dependencies` in _all Middle Manager or Indexer processes_.
-Once you install the GCS Connector jar in all MiddleManager and Indexer processes, you can put
+Once you install the GCS Connector jar in all Middle Manager and Indexer processes, you can put
 your Google Cloud Storage paths in the inputSpec with the below job properties.
 For more configurations, see the [instructions to configure Hadoop](https://github.com/GoogleCloudPlatform/bigdata-interop/blob/master/gcs/INSTALL.md#configure-hadoop),
 [GCS core default](https://github.com/GoogleCloudDataproc/hadoop-connectors/blob/v2.0.0/gcs/conf/gcs-core-default.xml)